frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 ## Investigation Tool Type Vocabulary

 **Vocabulary Name:** investigation-tool-type-ov
-Investigation Tool Type is an open vocabulary that describes the type of the tools used for cyber investigations.
-It doesn't include common software, such as MS office, database etc.
+Investigation Tool Type is an open vocabulary that describes the type of tools used for cyber investigations.
+It doesn't include common software, such as MS Office, database, etc.

 | Vocabulary Value   | Description                                                                                                     |
 | ------------------ | --------------------------------------------------------------------------------------------------------------- |